reflectoring/reflectoring.github.io/_posts/2020-09-05-spring-boot-docker.md

 BOOT-INF/classpath.idx
 BOOT-INF/layers.idx
 ```
-The output shows an additional jar named `spring-boot-jarmode-layertools` and a `layersfle.idx` file.
-The layering feature is provided by this additional jar as explained in the next section.
+The output shows an additional JAR named `spring-boot-jarmode-layertools` and a `layersfle.idx` file.
+The layering feature is provided by this additional JAR as explained in the next section.

-#### Extracting the Dependencies in Separate Layers
+### Extracting the Dependencies in Separate Layers

-To  view and extract the layers from our layered jar, we use a system property `-Djarmode=layertools` to launch the `spring-boot-jarmode-layertools` jar instead of the application:
+To  view and extract the layers from our layered JAR, we use a system property `-Djarmode=layertools` to launch the `spring-boot-jarmode-layertools` JAR instead of the application:

 ```shell
 java -Djarmode=layertools -jar target/usersignup-0.0.1-SNAPSHOT.jar